 a.
 Not eco-friendly

-Vinyl flooring is often criticised for not being environmentally friendly due to its manufacturing process, which involves the use of synthetic materials that are not biodegradable.
+Vinyl is often criticised for not being environmentally friendly due to its manufacturing process, which involves the use of synthetic materials that are not biodegradable.
 This lack of eco-friendliness raises concerns about sustainability and its impact on the environment.

 It is essential to note that advancements in technology have led to the development of more sustainable options in the vinyl flooring industry.
 LVT (Luxury Vinyl Tile), for example, offers a durable and eco-friendly alternative to traditional materials like hardwood or stone.
 The recyclability of certain vinyl products has become a focal point for manufacturers striving to reduce their environmental footprint.